New York state government response to the COVID-19 pandemic: March

 On March 2, 2020, New York City Mayor Bill de Blasio tweeted that people should ignore the virus and "go on with your lives + get out on the town despite coronavirus."
 At a news conference on March 3, New York City Commissioner of Health Oxiris Barbot said "we are encouraging New Yorkers to go about their everyday lives."

 On March 4, at another news conference, authorities described the epidemic caused by the virus and the pandemic as "caused by fear," and reassured the public that the situation would be under control given the capabilities of New York's health care system.
 Barbot issued a statement that "There's no indication that being in a car, being in the subways with someone who's potentially sick is a risk factor."
 On March 5 she said that New Yorkers without symptoms should not have to quarantine.
 The advice to continue taking public transportation given by city officials during the early stages of the pandemic potentially contributed to the intensity of the outbreak in New York City, though this has been disputed, and research has proved inconclusive.

 On March 7, Governor Andrew Cuomo declared a state of emergency.
-The following day, the Governor called for private testing due to demand outpacing the ability to test.
-The Governor called on the Centers for Disease Control and Prevention (CDC) to approve private testing and also approve automated testing.
+The following day, Cuomo called for private testing due to demand outpacing the ability to test.
+Cuomo called on the Centers for Disease Control and Prevention (CDC) to approve private testing and also approve automated testing.
 A number of schools and school districts announced closings or schedule modifications by March 8 due to the virus.
 Additionally, all school trips were canceled for those in New York City.

 Responding to the rush on hand sanitizer buying in the state and reported price gouging, Cuomo announced on March 9 that the state would begin producing its own brand of hand sanitizers, bought from a third-party and bottled and packaged by prisoners in the state's correctional system.
 Production continued until October, well after the hand sanitizer shortage had abated: by that point the state had produced over 11 million bottles.
 Later, in May 2022, Politico reported that more than 700,000 gallons of expired sanitizer were being stored on a disused runway at the State Preparedness Training Center in Oriskany.
 Experts stated it was likely to cost million of dollars to dispose of it, possibly by shipping it to another state for incineration.

-On March 10, de Blasio said about COVID-19 that "If you’re under 50 and you’re healthy, which is most New Yorkers, there’s very little threat here.
+On March 10, de Blasio said about COVID-19 that "If you're under 50 and you're healthy, which is most New Yorkers, there's very little threat here.
 This disease, even if you were to get it, basically acts like a common cold or flu.
 And transmission is not that easy."
 He was unaware of asymptomatic transmission, though studies had already been released showing the phenomenon and scientists such as Dr. Anthony Fauci had accepted this a month before.